heinrichlaszlo/transport-data-management-system/README.md

 # transport-data-management-system

-You must first run management-logistic-system and then transport-data-management-system.
+You must first run https://github.com/heinrichlaszlo/management-logistic-system and then https://github.com/heinrichlaszlo/transport-data-management-system.

 The id-s are the selected user id.